Skip to Content

 Hardiness: USDA Zones 3–7

 One of the coolest alpine plants from Anya and I’s summit expedition to Aneroid Mountain in Oregon’s Wallowa Mountains.
-We were at 9,400’ in elevation and had just crawled our way up the last pitch, through fields of big toe high, Salix nivalis, and Silene acaulis and on the shady side of the rocks just below the summit where the snow had stayed longer there we found, Oxyria digyna forming low mats of bright green, kidney-shaped leaves topped with bright flowers.
+We were at 9,400’ in elevation and had just crawled our way up the last pitch, through fields of big toe high, Salix nivalis, and Silene acaulis and on the shady side of the rocks just below the summit where the snow had stayed longer there we found, Oxyria digyna forming low mats of bright green, kidney-shaped leaves topped with bright scarlet flowers.
 The edible, tangy leaves add interest to any rock garden or alpine trough.
+The flowers on these seed grown specimens are variable ranging from creamy white to peach to scarlet red.

 Native Range: